Grover Norquist to Newsmax: Debt Ceiling Debate 'Deliberately Confusing'

-The debt ceiling debate is "confusing and it's deliberately confusing" because it's only the "tip of the iceberg" when it comes to how much damage the federal government's spending is doing, Grover Norquist, the president of Americans for Tax Reform, said on Newsmax Sunday.
+The debt ceiling debate is "confusing and it's deliberately confusing" because it's only the "tip of the iceberg" when it comes to how much damage the federal government's spending is doing, Grover Norquist, the president of Americans for Tax Reform, told Newsmax on Sunday.

 "The problem isn't deficits or debt," Norquist said on Newsmax's "Wake Up America."
 "That's the tip of the iceberg.
 The challenge is the damage done to the economy and how much money the federal government spends.
 It spends too much."